Engee documentation

 No description has been provided for this image

-• Gray.(img) converts the image to grayscale;
+• Gray.(img) converts an image to shades of gray;

 • .> 0.5 converts to pure black and white (values greater than 0.5 become 1, the rest become 0).

-2. Extracting a bit sequence:
+2. Extracting the bit sequence:

 3. Character decoding: